"Bonkers insane brilliant"

-Karl is a composer, percussionist, and multimedia/performance artist.
+Karl is a composer, percussionist, and dramaturg, and performance artist.

 The coolest things (in his opinion) that he's done so far are:

 -Researching weird and wild stories in music history for Jad Abumrad of Radiolab.

 -Teaching percussion, drums, and songwriting at Sing Sing Correctional Facility and in New York City with the nonprofit Musicambia and Carnegie Hall's Musical Connections Program.

--Co-founding Fifth Wall Performing Arts with collaborators Grey Grant and Maya Johnson, which so far has produced a full adaptation of Phillip Glass and Robert Wilson's Einstein on the Beach in Karl’s living room; Michigan and New York premieres of Grey’s folk-opera, Michigan Trees: a Guide to the Trees of Michigan and the Great Lakes Region, for which Karl served as Dramaturg, Director, and Music Director; the online Fluxus Fest 2020, which brought together over 30 international artists for a 5-week virtual festival; and Black Hearts, Black Voices, Maya Johnson's audio show about love and Blackness in the time of Covid-19.
+-Co-founding Fifth Wall Performing Arts with collaborators Grey Grant and Maya Johnson, which so far has produced a full adaptation of Phillip Glass and Robert Wilson's Einstein on the Beach in Karl’s living room; Michigan and New York premieres of Grey’s folk-opera, Michigan Trees: a Guide to the Trees of Michigan and the Great Lakes Region, for which Karl served as Dramaturg, Director, and Music Director; the yearly FLUXUS FEST series; and Black Hearts, Black Voices, Maya Johnson's audio show about love and Blackness in the time of Covid-19.
 Our upcoming season will feature the premiere of Karl's The Precipice, a 90-minute chamber opera about irreversable change.

 -Developing a system for Micro-rhythmic composition using a program he wrote in SuperCollider and Ableton Live, which has led so far to collaborations with artists such as Elliot Cole and Michael Caterisano.

 -Inventing the Snaxophone, a feedback-based instrument built from a Pringles can, with which he frequently butchers Bach cello suites and improvises.

--Co-founding the Glassbox Collective, which presented its premiere program, Music at the Close, at Carnegie Hall in November 2019, for which Karl was an improvising performer, composer, and music director.
+-Presenting Music at the Close at Carnegie Hall in November 2019, for which Karl was an improvising performer, composer, and music director.
 Music at the Close was a deconstructed re-interpretation of Shakespeare’s Richard II, featuring directors from the Lincoln Center Theater Directors’ Lab, 35 performers, 10 composers, six actors, and an improvising band.